-This Permanent Deacon's Handbook will help to guide you as you develop as a deacon and will give you practical information for nurturing your spirituality, your intellectual development, and your pastoral zeal.
-I am grateful to all who worked on its creation.
+This updated Permanent Deacon Handbook will help to guide the deacon community as you develop as deacons and will give you practical information for nurturing your spirituality, your intellectual development, and your pastoral zeal.
+I am grateful to all who worked on its creation and its revision.
+By this letter I am happy to approve it and to order its promulgation, effective on the date noted above.